hkayabilisim/msmpb/README.md

 -----------------------
 A published Code Ocean Capsule is already verified to be reproducible.
 If you also want to run the capsule one more time and get the results, you can use the tools provided in the Code Ocean's Web Site.

-Alternatively, you can export the capsule and run on your environment.
 Please consult Code Ocean documentation for further information.

+Alternatively, you can run the scripts under the journal folder on your local environment.